Outgoing NY Governor May Have A Future In Radio

 SMITH: It's not like the governor of the third biggest state has anything else to do.
 He called a special session of the legislature this week.

 PESCA: But like fans of a team that's twenty games out of first, the legislator(ph) showed up with low expectations, didn't pay much attention and left early.
 Yes, Governor Paterson has all the appeal of a Cardinals home run ball that lands in the stands at a Cubs game.

 SMITH: But that did free him up for the afternoon.
 Forget the $9 billion budget deficit next year.
 Finally, Paterson was talking about something that New Yorkers cared about.

-Governor DAVID PATERSON (Democrat, New York): I believe that the core of the Mets is not a winning core.
+DAVID PATERSON: I believe that the core of the Mets is not a winning core.

 PESCA: So he critiques the Mets.
 He loves the Jets.
 He even has time for the Nets.